Scheduled MonumentsEnglandDenton village cross

 What is Denton village cross?

-Denton village cross is a medieval monument located in Denton, Lincolnshire, England.
+Denton village cross is a medieval monument located in the village of Denton in Lincolnshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009213.

 Who is responsible for protecting Denton village cross?